openebs-archive/openebs-docs/docs/kb.md

 pvc-25e8f6f1-eb2d-11e9-b8d1-42010a800093-rep-56866d8696-sjvtq    1/1     Running   0          9m41s   10.16.2.10   gke-ranjith-jiva-resize-default-pool-ec5045bf-24f1   <none>           <none>
 ```

-In above output, application pod is running on node ` gke-ranjith-jiva-resize-default-pool-ec5045bf-mzf4` and Jiva target pod IP is `10.16.1.8`.
+In the above sample output, application pod is running on node ` gke-ranjith-jiva-resize-default-pool-ec5045bf-mzf4` and Jiva controller pod IP is `10.16.1.8`.

-**Step 2:** SSH to the node where application pod is running.
-Run following command once logged into the corresponding node.
+**Step 2:** SSH to the node where application pod is running and run the following command.

 ```
 lsblk